CU-BioKEM/user-guide/docs/source/getting.rst

 outside (or inside, if not better method exists) to transfer their data through Globus.
 The is a fairly secure option, although can be slow.

+#.
+Logon to the biokem-storage server.
+#.
+Start screen for running client in:
+  ``screen -S globus``
+#.
+Log into your globus client:
+   ``globus login``
+#.
+Copy and paste hyperlink into web browser.
+#.
+Code will be generated.
+#.
+Copy and paste code into biokem-storage terminal.
+#.
+Start the Globus connect:
+   ``./home/biokem_manager/software/globus/globusconnectpersonal-3.1.5/globusconnectpersonal -start &``
+#.
+Detach from the screen:
+   ``ctrl+AD``
+#.
+Then, start the transfer on the Globus Connect GUI.

 AWS
 ---
 If your lab/organization is user of AWS you may have your data dropped into an